Tooth Extraction Lansdale PA

 How long is tooth extraction treatment?

 More simple tooth extractions can take 10 minutes to an hour.
-Removing wisdom teeth can take multiple hours because they may not have fully emerged.
+Removing wisdom teeth can take multiple hours because they may not fully emerge.
 However, we can provide nitrous oxide if we are removing your wisdom teeth so the procedure will pass by quickly without any pain.

 What is the most painful tooth to extract?

-Wisdom teeth that have not fully emerged, meaning they are impacted, can be the most difficult and painful to remove.
+Wisdom teeth that have not fully emerged meaning they are impacted, can be the most difficult and painful to remove.
 The wisdom teeth emerge behind the back molars.
-If wisdom teeth are impacted, removing them will take time and skill.
+Impacted wisdom teeth removal takes time and skill.
 However, because we use dental sedation when removing wisdom teeth, patients will not feel any pain during their tooth extraction treatment.

 When can you eat after a tooth extraction?

-An hour after your tooth extraction, you can begin to eat.
-For the first 24 hours after extraction, drink liquids and eat soft foods.
+You can begin to eat an hour after your tooth extraction.
+For the first 24 hours after the extraction, drink liquids and eat soft foods.
 Hard and crunchy foods can increase pain and swelling.

 Can I drink water after a tooth extraction?

 Yes, you can drink water after your tooth extraction.
-However, avoid drinking through a straw as that can dislodge the protective blood clots that cover your extraction sites.
-Also, avoid hot beverages that can irritate the soft tissues of your mouth.
+However, avoid drinking through a straw, because it can dislodge the protective blood clots that cover your extraction sites.
+Also, avoid hot beverages, which can irritate the soft tissues of your mouth.

 Should I take off work after my tooth extraction?

-Yes, it is recommended that you rest 72 hours following your tooth extraction, so you should take off work.
+We recommend resting 72 hours after a complex tooth extraction, so you should take off work.
 Resting will ensure that your extraction sites heal properly.
+The time may differ for simple tooth extractions.

 Is hot or cold better after a tooth extraction?

-At home after your tooth extraction, you can place an ice pack on your cheeks to help reduce swelling.
+After tooth extraction, you can use an ice pack at home to help reduce swelling.
 Place the ice pack on your cheeks for 15 to 20 minutes with 10-minute breaks.
 After 24 hours, begin using heating pads to bring the swelling down.

 Contact Our Office

 Do you need to remove a problem tooth?
+Get a tooth extraction in our Lansdale, PA, dental office.
 Call 267-651-7247 or request a dental appointment with our team online.
 Please let us know if you have further questions at your next consultation, and we can help!